Approximations of the connection Laplacian spectra: Introduction

 In this introduction, we define our operator for vector bundles over Riemannian manifolds.
 The general definition for metric-measure spaces can be found in Section \ref{sec:general}.
 Let $M^n$ be a compact, connected Riemannian manifold of dimension $n$ without boundary, and let $E$ be a smooth Euclidean (or Hermitian) vector bundle over $M$ equipped with a smooth Euclidean (or Hermitian) connection $\nabla$.
+Recall that an Euclidean (resp.
+Hermitian) connection is a connection that is compatible with the Euclidean (resp.
+Hermitian) metric on the vector bundle.
 We denote by $L^2(M,E)$ the space of $L^2$-sections of the vector bundle $E$, and by $E_x$ the fiber over a point $x\in M$.
 Fix $\rho>0$ smaller than the injectivity radius $r_{inj}(M)$.
 Given any pair of points $x,y\in M$ with $d(x,y)\leq\rho$, let $P_{xy}:E_y\to E_x$ be the parallel transport canonically associated with $\nabla$ from $y$ to $x$ along the unique minimizing geodesic $[yx]$.

 For an $L^2$-section $u\in L^2(M,E)$, we define the \emph{$\rho$-connection Laplacian} operator $\Delta^{\rho}$ by

 where $\nu_n$ is the volume of the unit ball in $\mathbb{R}^n$, and $B_{\rho}(x)$ is the geodesic ball in $M$ of radius $\rho$ centered at $x\in M$.